erroronline1/caro/readme.md

 * O.Plat_5 The web application MAY offer the option of displaying messages and notifications the user, including those containing sensitive content.
 This MUST be deactivated by default.
     > This is not applicable.
 Notifications contain only numbers.
 Notifications have to be actively permitted by the user within the browser.
 * O.Plat_6 The web application MUST restrict the reloading of content to sources that are under the manufacturer's control or have been authorized by the manufacturer.
-    > Lazyloading is not implemented, all contents are delivered by the backend only.
+    > All contents are delivered by the backend only.
 * O.Plat_7 The web application MUST inform the user of the risk that user-specific data may remain in the RAM after the web application is closed.
     > [Terms of service](#terms-of-service-for-using-the-application) have to be confirmed on login.
 * O.Plat_8 The user MUST be informed about security measures, as long as they can be realized by the user.